Norway eyes delay to COVID-19 vaccinations

-Norway now expects to receive 900,000 fewer Pfizer/BioNTech (PFE.N), (22UAy.DE) COVID-19 vaccine doses in the July-September quarter compared to what authorities had earlier anticipated, Health Minister Bent Hoeie said on Monday.
+OSLO (Reuters) -Norway now expects to receive 900,000 fewer Pfizer/BioNTech COVID-19 vaccine doses in the July-September quarter compared to what authorities had earlier anticipated, Health Minister Bent Hoeie said on Monday.

 While Norway forecasts future deliveries based on input from vaccine makers, the volume it ultimately receives is subject to uncertainty and is only confirmed close to the time of delivery, according to the Institute of Public Health (FHI).